mrcrowley42/godot-project/docs/achievments-ideas.md

 - hatch your first baby
 - creature reach child state
 - creature reach adult stage
+- adult creature lays egg for the first time
 - enter clippy mode for the first time
 - try a disliked food or drink consumable
 - (SECRET) equip max number of cosmetics at once